estebanjosse/mcp-server-template/README.md

 A production-ready Model Context Protocol (MCP) server in .NET 8 with clean architecture, demonstrating proper SDK integration patterns.

+Uses the official **ModelContextProtocol SDK v0.5.0-preview.1** with a custom abstraction layer for maximum flexibility and testability.

 ## Architecture

 This project follows strict clean architecture principles with clear separation of concerns: